ibm-cloud-docs/vpc/storage-known-issues.md

 The first time that you create a cross-regional copy, that snapshot is a full copy of the parent volume's data.
 Subsequent copies can be incremental or full copies.
 Whether the remote copy is incremental depends on the immediately preceding snapshot in the chain.
 If the immediately preceding snapshot exists in the destination region, the copy can be incremental.
 If the immediately preceding snapshot is not found or it's not stable in the remote region, a new full-copy is created.
 When a full remote copy is generated from an incremental snapshot, it creates a discrepancy in the billing.

-### Snapshot encryption in regional {{site.data.keyword.cos_short}} in Chennai region
+### Snapshot encryption in regional {{site.data.keyword.cos_short}} in Indian MZRs
 {: #snapshot-COS-upload-IN-CHE-EU-GB}

 A local {{site.data.keyword.keymanagementserviceshort}} instance is not available in Chennai.
 First-generation block volume snapshots that are taken in Chennai are routed to a regional {{site.data.keyword.cos_short}} bucket that is encrypted by using a {{site.data.keyword.keymanagementserviceshort}} instance from the London (`eu-gb`) region temporarily.
-When the KMS service becomes available in Chennai, the snapshots service will switch to use the Chennai-based {{site.data.keyword.keymanagementserviceshort}} instance for encryption, so both storage and key management are handled within the same region.
+When the KMS service becomes available in Chennai, the snapshots service will switch to use the local {{site.data.keyword.keymanagementserviceshort}} instance for encryption, so both storage and key management are handled within the same region.

 ### Cross-regional copy of block storage snapshots in Chennai
 {: #snapshot-CRC-IN-CHE}